-- a) Council may adjourn any Council meeting. - b) The Chief Executive Officer, or his or her delegate, must give notice to each Councillor of the date, time and place to which the Council meeting stands adjourned and of the business remaining to be considered. - c) Notice of an adjournment to another date or time must be published on Council's website as soon as practical
+- Council may adjourn any Council meeting. a) - The Chief Executive Officer, or his or her delegate, must give notice to each b) Councillor of the date, time and place to which the Council meeting stands adjourned and of the business remaining to be considered. - Notice of an adjournment to another date or time must be published on Council's c) website as soon as practical.

-Quorum Cal culation Section 61(4) of the Act provides that a quorum at a meeting must be at least a majority of the Councillors or members of the Delegated Committee.
-Councillors or members of the Delegated Committee.
-Number of Number required for Councillors/Committee Quorum Members
+Quorum Calculation Section 61(4) of the Act provides that a quorum at a meeting must be at least a majority of the Councillors or members of the Delegated Committee.
+Number of Councillors/Committee Number required for Members

-Councillors/Committee Members Quorum
+Number of Councillors/Committee Members Number required for Quorum

 11 6

 10 6

 9 5

 8 5

 7 4